 BILLING MANAGER EDI SURVEY — Claim.MD

-Here is the complete 2016 clearinghouse review for ClaimMD.
-CH.org does its own primary research and interviews the clearinghouses personally with standardized criteria important for billing managers to obtain accurate data.
-The information below is provided directly from ClaimMD to Clearinghouses.org and is reliable.
+Here is the complete 2022 clearinghouse review for Claim.MD.
+Because it is so important for billing managers to obtain accurate data, CH.org does its own primary research and interviews the clearinghouses personally, using standardized criteria.
+The information below is provided directly from Claim.MD to Clearinghouses.org and is reliable.

-Telephone support is most effective when clarification is needed about your question to us or our response to you.
-We respond to incoming tickets within minutes or hours, and if your issue requires research taking longer than one day, you can review our progress notes and updates to your ticket easily in your account.
+Telephone support is most effective when clarification is needed about your question to us, or our response to you.
+We respond to incoming tickets within minutes or hours, and if your issue requires research taking longer than one day, you can easily review our progress notes and updates to your ticket right from your account.

 2. Payer List.
 (Do you have connectivity to the payers that I need to send claims to?)